-- 76. FTE should be calculated on a similar basis to the Z_STULOAD_CYC derived field in the Student record13, taking into account any adjustments made for reporting in financial years rather than academic years. - 77.
-The Z_STULOAD_CYC derived field is reported out of 100.
-Once you have calculated the Z_STULOAD_CYC for each student to be included in the table, you will then need to divide this by 100.
-Once you have aggregated the FTE to be returned in each cell, you will then need to round each figure to the nearest whole number. - 78.
-For student data, providers should include (in the categories indicated for each row) the number of students enrolled or forecast to be enrolled during each financial year, expressed as FTE as defined above.
+- 76. FTE should be calculated on a similar basis to the Z\STULOAD\CYC derived field in the Student record, taking into account any adjustments made for reporting in financial years rather than academic years. - 77.
+The Z\STULOAD\CYC derived field is reported out of 100.
+Once you have calculated the Z\STULOAD\CYC for each student to be included in the table, you will then need to divide this by 100.
+Once you have aggregated the FTE to be returned in each cell, you will then need to round each figure to the nearest whole number.